On behalf of The Law Office of Gustavo E. Frances, P.A.

-Contrary to the popular belief, Florida courts do not consider the new spouse’s income when calculating or modifying child support.
+Contrary to popular belief, Florida courts do not consider the new spouse’s income when calculating or modifying child support.
 In fact, the payor will most likely not be able to terminate or reduce the amount of child support even if the other parent’s new spouse earns substantially more than the child’s parent.

 However, if the remarriage does cause a parent’s employment to change, this may qualify as a substantial change in circumstances, which, in turn, may lead to modification or termination of child support.

 Do you have more questions about how child support is calculated in Florida?
 Schedule a free consultation with our lawyers at The Law Office of Gustavo E. Frances, P.A., to discuss your case.
-Call our offices at for a free case evaluation.
+Call our offices for a free case evaluation.